 Marriott Rewards Premier

 A couple years ago, Chase and Marriott decided to improve the credit card program, and now it’s one of the best out there if you regularly or even occasionally stay at Marriott properties.
-You earn 5 points per dollar at 3,800 Marriott locations; 2 points on airline ticket purchases directly with airlines, car rental agencies and restaurants; and 1 point elsewhere.
+You earn 5 points per dollar at 4,000 Marriott locations; 2 points on airline ticket purchases directly with airlines, car rental agencies and restaurants; and 1 point elsewhere.
 Plus, the card has an EMV chip.
-The annual fee is $85, waived the first year.
+The annual fee is $85.

 BankAmericard Travel rewards

 This card has no annual fee and allows you to earn 1.5 points per dollar spent (or 3 points per dollar spent on BofA’s Travel Rewards Center).
 Those points are worth 1 cent each when redeemed to offset the full or partial cost of travel purchases made with the card.
-It has an embedded EMV chip and a sign-up bonus of 10,000 points after you make $500 in purchases in the first 90 days after account opening.
-You can get that bonus by applying here.
+It has an embedded EMV chip and a sign-up bonus of 20,000 points after you make $1,000 in purchases in the first 90 days after account opening.

-Right now, there’s an offer of 25,000 bonus points after you spend $1,000 in the first three months after opening your card.
-You can apply for it here.
+Right now, there’s an offer of 25,000 bonus points after you spend $1,000 on purchases in the first three months after opening your card.

 Delta SkyMiles American Express cards